datacommonsorg/docsite/custom_dc/manage_repo.md

 ```
 Then, [restart Docker](quickstart.md#start-services), specifying that repo as the argument to the `docker run` command.

-## Build a custom image {#build-repo}
+## Build a local image {#build-repo}

-You will need to build a custom image in any of the following cases:
+You will need to build a local image in any of the following cases:
 - You are making substantive changes to the website UI
 - You are ready to deploy your custom site to GCP